-Integrated watershed management planning is a comprehensive planning process involving governments, non-government organizations, industry, Indigenous communities and the public.
+Integrated watershed management planning is a comprehensive process involving governments, non-government organizations, industry, Indigenous communities and the public.
 Participants identify social, economic and environmental watershed values, as well as the issues affecting them.
-An integrated watershed management plan (IWMP) is developed and implemented in order to resolve these issues and protect our shared values.
-Integrated watershed management plans provide advice to governments and agencies that have policy and regulatory decision-making authority for water, land and resource management.
+An integrated watershed management plan is developed and implemented in order to resolve issues and protect shared values.
+Such plans provide advice to governments and other agencies that have policy and regulatory decision-making authority for water, land and resource management.

-How is the integrated watershed management plan being developed?
+How was work on the integrated watershed management plan initiated?